Diseases of the Aorta

 Aortitis can also be seen in other systemic inflammatory diseases, such as reactive arthritis, ankylosing spondylitis, rheumatoid arthritis, Wegener’s granulomatosis, and enteropathic arthropathies.
 A common genetic underpinning of these conditions is the HLA-B27 genotype, which often plays a role in cases of lone aortic regurgitation, ascending aortic dilation, and conduction system disease.
 Treatment involves addressing the underlying disorder, with surgery as needed for aneurysmal or aortic valvular complications.

 Bacteremia (from endocarditis, trauma, intravenous drug abuse) can result in infection within a weakened aneurysmal arterial wall.
 Persistent fevers after treatment of the inciting event should raise concern for an infected aneurysm.
 Mycotic aneurysms more commonly involve the abdominal aorta.
-Atheromatous plaques can also become infected (bacterial aortitis), serving as a nidus for infection and requiring prolonged antibiotic therapy.
+Atheromatous plaques can, although uncommonly, also become infected (bacterial aortitis), serving as a nidus for infection and requiring prolonged antibiotic therapy.

 - An important predisposing factor to diseases of the aorta, particularly the ascending aorta, is cystic medial degeneration.